JamesBroadberry/deno-bcrypt/README.md

 ### Async

-The Async implementation requires WebWorkers which require --allow-read to import relative files and --allow-net to import Deno standard modules.
+The Async implementation requires WebWorkers which require --allow-net to import Deno standard modules from inside the Worker.
 Also, to [allow Crypto inside a WebWorker](https://github.com/denoland/deno/pull/5121), you'll need to use the --unstable flag too.

 ```ts
 const hash = await bcrypt.hash("test");